sagemath/sagewiki_to_gh-2022-10-10/DanDrake.md

 #format wiki
 == Dan Drake ==

 I work at the [http://kaist.ac.kr Korea Advanced Institute of Science and Technology] (KAIST).
 I study combinatorics.
-I'm still relatively new to Sage, so I'm generally better at asking stupid questions and breaking stuff than I am at answering questions and fixing things...although I am working on implementing complete matchings for combinat.
+I'm still relatively new to Sage, so I'm generally better at asking stupid questions and breaking stuff than I am at answering questions and fixing things...although I am working on implementing complete matchings for combinat, and I'd like to see the ability to output [http://sourceforge.net/projects/pgf/ TikZ] code for various Sage objects for which that would make sense.

 I'm the main author of [http://tug.ctan.org/pkg/sagetex SageTeX], a LaTeX package that allows you to integrate Sage code into your documents.
 I am working on the next version and hope to have it out sometime this autumn.